AlieksieievYurii/foody-application/README.md

 <img src="git-res/20.png" width=200>&nbsp;

-On the "Request" view the administator accepts the cook requests:
+In the "Request" view the administator accepts the cook requests:

 <img src="git-res/21.png" width=200>&nbsp;

-On the "Category" view the adminstator can add new categories as well as edit.
+In the "Category" view the adminstator can add new categories as well as edit olds.

 <img src="git-res/22.png" width=200>&nbsp;
 <img src="git-res/23.png" width=200>&nbsp;

-On the "Products" view the administrator can add new products as well as edit olds:
+In the "Products" view the administrator can add new products as well as edit olds:

 <img src="git-res/24.png" width=200>&nbsp;
 <img src="git-res/25.png" width=200>&nbsp;